top of page

 The VP of Operations agreed.
 "We've been fine for eight years.
 That budget could go toward another developer or marketing campaign, things that actually generate revenue."

-Sarah pushed back with statistics and a modest proposal: comprehensive data backups in multiple locations, documented recovery procedures, and alternative communication systems.
+The CTO pushed back with statistics that showed a lack of backups in multiple locations, documented recovery procedures, and alternative communication systems.

-Marcus, the CEO, was unmoved.
+The CEO was unmoved.
 "You're being paranoid.
 We have backups.
-Our hosting provider handles that.
+Our hosting provider has been with use for years and handles that.
 Besides, if something happened, we'd figure it out.
 We're smart people."

 Then came the ransomware attack.